LLNL/RAJA/docs/sphinx/user_guide/feature/resource.rst

 Example
 -------

-This example executes three kernels accross two cuda streams on the GPU with a requirement that the first and second kernel finish execution before launching the third.
+This example executes three kernels across two cuda streams on the GPU with a requirement that the first and second kernel finish execution before launching the third.
 It also demonstrates copying memory from the device to host on a resource: